Landscape Lighting Explained - How To Design Landscape Lighting How do you select the best...

 Don’t be afraid to ask your contractor if the person doing your electrical work is a LEC.
 It’s a red flag if your general contractor swears that they are bringing in a LEC but you don’t see a vehicle with an ECRA/ESA license on it or they can’t produce an electrical permit.

 A notification is required for electrical work.
 After work is complete, ESA issues a Certificate of Inspection to the notification holder once the inspection process is complete.
 This verifies that the electrical work is done in compliance with the Ontario Electrical Safety Code.
 If your electrician is unwilling to file a notification for your job or asks you to take them out yourself, that is a major red flag.
 It is almost a sure sign that they are not licensed.
 ESA notifications are applied before or within 48 hours of the electrical work commencing.

 How to spot an Unlicensed Electrical Contractor?

-- They can’t provide an ECRA/ESA licence number and it’s not on their work vehicle.
+- They can’t provide an ECRA/ESA license number and it’s not on their work vehicle.

-- When they provide an ECRA/ESA licence number, be sure to look it up on the ESA website.
+- When they provide an ECRA/ESA license number, be sure to look it up on the ESA website.

-- When you ask for their ERCA/ESA licence number on the phone, they hang up.
+- When you ask for their ERCA/ESA license number on the phone, they hang up.

 - When providing an estimate, they do not include their ECRA/ESA license number or ESA fees for the notification.